Inscribable fans I: Inscribed cones and virtual polytopes: Local reflections and inscribable fans

 \begin{thm} Let $\Fan$ be an inscribable fan with base region $R_0$ and $\xi \in S^{d-1}$.
 Then $P,Q \in \InCone(\Fan,R_0)$ have the same visibility complex if and only if $v_{R_0}(P)$ and $v_{R_0}(Q)$ are equivalent with respect to $\HypArr(\Fan,R_0,\xi)$. \end{thm}

 Note that the equivalence classes on $S^{d-1}$ with respect to $\sim$ are not necessarily convex or even connected.
-This is due to the fact that the hyperplanes $H_r$ are not linear and therefore do not induce great-spheres.
+This is due to the fact that the hyperplanes $H_r$ do not pass through the origin and therefore do not induce great-spheres.
 We close this section with a simple criterion when the set of points in $S(\Fan.R_0)$ with a fixed visibility complex is convex.
 If $H = \{ x : \inner{c,x} = \delta \}$ is an affine hyperplane with normal vector $c$, then $H^- \cap S^{d-1}$ is a convex subset if and only if $\delta < 0$.

 \begin{cor} Let $M$ be a collection of rays of $\Fan$.
 Then the polytopes $P \in S(\Fan,R_0)$ with visibility complex induced by $P^{\ur}$ for $r \in M$ form a (spherically) convex subset if $\inner{\ur_i,\xi} < 0$ for $r \in M$ and $\inner{\ur_i,\xi} \ge 0$ for all rays $r \not\in M$. \end{cor}